 These first regressions bring forward the following three important findings.
 First, following two children, the probability of having a third child and the third child's sex depend strongly on the sex mix of previous two children.
-Next, second generation immigrants show much less propensity to keep having children when the first two are girls than do first generation Asian immigrants, consistent with an assimilation effect.
-Finally, Christians and Muslims manifest sex preference through stopping behaviors alone, while both sex ratios and stopping behaviors are apparent for other religions.
+Next, second generation immigrants appear to favor smaller families, but within that constraint, they still prefer sons, resulting in sex selection at second rather than third parity.
+Finally, Christians and Muslims manifest sex preference through stopping behaviors alone, while both sex selection and stopping behaviors are apparent for other religions.

-4.3 Immigrant Assimilation
+Immigrant Assimilation

 Does the duration of time spent in Canada provide additional information about immigrant son preference, or is it subsumed by other factors?
 We estimate multivariate regressions for all families with at least one grandparent born in South or East Asia, effectively pooling together first and second generation immigrants.
 Here, we include three region of origin dummies to control for differences across source countries.
-We also include three immigrant cohort dummies for each of the mother and father to control for differences across immigrant arrival cohorts, which will help distinguish between age of arrival versus cohort of arrival effects.22 The other variables are defined as in Section 4.2 above.
+We also include three immigrant cohort dummies for each of the mother and father to control for differences across immigrant arrival cohorts, which will help distinguish between age of arrival versus cohort of arrival effects.
+The other variables are defined as in the "Basic regressions" section above.
 Finally, we restrict attention to families with two or more children.

 The key right-hand side variables of interest are indicators of the sex mix of previous children and their interaction with measures of "Canada exposure."
-For immigrant generation, we code a variable indicating that both parents are foreign-born, i.e. first-generation immigrants.23 We also code a variable indicating that both parents are first generation immigrants arriving after age 18.
+For immigrant generation, we code a variable indicating that both parents are foreign-born, i.e. first-generation immigrants.
+We also code a variable indicating that both parents arrived after age 18.

 In the Table 3 results, families with two girls first are 14.6 percentage points more likely to have a third child than when the first two children were boys (column 1).
 The decision to continue childbearing also reveals a preference for sex mix.
 First generation parents are 3.2 percentage points less likely to have a third child (irrespective of sex composition).

-In the right-hand panel, the results for having a boy third are quite different.
-Here, the only significant gender impact follows two girls, with a 7.2 percentage point increase in the probability of having a boy.
+In the right-hand panel, column 3, the results for having a boy third are quite different.
+Absence of previous son raise the probability of a boy by 7.2 percentage points.